MicrosoftDocs/memdocs/sccm/mdm/deploy-use/creating-windows-phone-applications.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-A Configuration Manager application has one or more deployment types that comprise the installation files and information that are required to deploy software to a device.
+A Configuration Manager application has one or more deployment types.
+The deployment type includes the installation files and information that's required to deploy software to a device.
 A deployment type also has rules that specify when and how the software is deployed.

 See [create an application](/sccm/apps/deploy-use/create-applications#bkmk_create) for the steps to create Configuration Manager applications and deployment types.